10zinten/til/pytest/expecting-exceptions.md

           tasks.add(task='not a Task object')
    ```

-- Sometime we may need to check for exception message.
+- Sometime we may need to check for exception parameters.
   ```python
   def test_start_tasks_db_raises():
     """Make sure unsupported db raises an exception."""